Franco Luambo: 1962–1969: Personnel changes, releases, performances, and internal crisis

-In 1967, Franco became co-leader of O.K.
-Jazz alongside Vicky, but significant challenges arose in April of that year during Franco's absence in Europe.
-A protest movement within O.K.
-Jazz led to a mass defection of musicians, who established a breakaway group named Orchestre Révolution.
-The splinter group included prominent former members: Joseph "Mujos" Mulama, Michel Boyibanda, and Kwamy on vocals; Welakingara "John Payne" and Armando "Brazzos" Mwango Fwadi-Maya on guitar; Tshamala "Picolo" on bass; Nicolas "Dessoin" Bosuma on percussion; Duclos on drums; Isaac Musekiwa on saxophone; and Christophe Djali on trumpet.
+In 1967, Luambo became co-bandleader alongside Longomba, but significant challenges arose in April during his absence in Europe.
+A protest movement within the band led to a mass defection of musicians, who established a breakaway group named Orchestre Révolution.
+The splinter group included prominent former members like Joseph "Mujos" Mulama, Michel Boyibanda, and Kwamy on vocals; Welakingara "John Payne" and Armando "Brazzos" Mwango Fwadi-Maya on guitars; Tshamala "Picolo" on bass; Nicolas "Dessoin" Bosuma on percussion; Duclos on drums; Isaac Musekiwa on saxophone; and Christophe Djali on trumpet.
 This schism became one of the most significant upheavals in the band's history, although many of the musicians eventually returned to the fold.

-Later that year, Franco's rapport with Verckys became estranged when Franco took legal action against Verckys for failing to appear at a scheduled recording session.
-Verckys contended that his absence was a form of protest against Franco's implication that he was complicit in the theft of instruments in Brazzaville, a theft for which drummer Nestor had been imprisoned.
+Later that year, Luambo's rapport with Mateta ended when he took legal action against the latter for failing to appear at a scheduled recording session.
+Mateta contended that his absence was a form of protest against Luambo's implication that he was involved in the theft of instruments in Brazzaville, for which their drummer Nestor had been imprisoned.
 Although the dispute was nominally resolved, residual animosity persisted.

-In September 1968, Verckys and Mabiala announced the formation of a new label, Éditions Vévé, under which six records were released.
-Verckys asserted that these productions were independent of O.K.
-Jazz.
-Notable tracks from this venture included Verckys' "Mbula Ekoya Tokozongana" and "Nakopesa Yo Motema", Mabiala's "Billy Ya Ba Fiancés", and Simaro Lutumba's "Okokoma Mokrisstu".
+In September 1968, Mateta and Mabiala announced the formation of a new label, Éditions Vévé, under which six records were released.
+Mateta asserted that these productions were independent of OK Jazz.
+Notable tracks from this venture included Mateta's "Mbula Ekoya Tokozongana" and "Nakopesa Yo Motema", Mabiala's "Billy Ya Ba Fiancés", and Simaro Lutumba's "Okokoma Mokrisstu".
 In December 1968, during a joint trip to Brussels, rumors began to surface that certain musicians under the band's exclusive contracts had clandestinely contributed to these recordings.
-Verckys had covertly transported the recordings to Europe, where he also recorded for Decca Records France.
-Franco, who was unaware of the subterfuge, initially agreed to help with the project.
-However, Verckys eventually absconded with Franco's contacts and secured a publishing deal independently, receiving a substantial advance which he used to purchase two automobiles.
-Upon learning of the betrayal, Franco dismissed Verckys from O.K.
-Jazz.
-Nonetheless, he later negotiated Verckys' return in exchange for 40 percent of the revenues from the unauthorized recordings.
-This reconciliation was short-lived, and in February 1969, Verckys definitively severed his ties with O.K.
-Jazz.
-Mabiala, however, chose to remain with the band.
-During this late 1960s era, O.K.
-Jazz provided sustenance for nearly twenty individuals while its primary competitor was African Fiesta.
+Mateta had covertly transported the recordings to Europe, where he also recorded for Decca Records France.
+Luambo, who was unaware of the subterfuge, initially agreed to help with the project.
+However, Mateta eventually fled with Luambo's contacts and secured a publishing deal independently, receiving a substantial advance, which he used to purchase two automobiles.
+Once Luambo discovered the betrayal, he dismissed Mateta but later agreed to his return in exchange for 40 percent of the proceeds from the unauthorized recordings.
+This reconciliation was short-lived, and in February 1969, Mateta broke away from the band.
+Mabiala, however, chose to stay.
+During the late 1960s, the group supported nearly twenty people, while their main rival at the time was African Fiesta National.